TimoGuy/BTZC_game_engine/Hawsoo_devnotes.md

     - [x] Use `script_hitcapsule` to get a handle into the bool data handle, and then poll whether the hitcapsules are visible or not based off the labels.
         - Ok I'm doing it a bit different, since I'm deferring the functionality to the animator itself, calling it from the script.
         - [x] Create add/remove script dynamically interface.
-        - [ ] Use dev anim editor script to dynamically add the script.
+        - [x] Use dev anim editor script to dynamically add the script.
             - [x] initial
-            - [ ] Defer actually mutating the scripts until after the scripts are done running.
+            - [x] Defer actually mutating the scripts until after the scripts are done running.
+                - [x] Adds call.
+                - [x] Writes deferring funcs.